souzayagob/campos_rupestres-maps/README.md

-Codes and files to compose maps, especially those related to the *campos rupestres*.
-For this to work, you must download the following folders and place them in the working directory:
+Codes to compose maps, especially of the *campos rupestres*.
+For this to work, you must download the following folders and place them in your working directory:

 https://drive.google.com/drive/folders/1tIRuNwPh7rlcEVCqhKmfZnu3HzIwFXxf?usp=sharing